Sneakernet

 A USB flash drive allows the transfer of data between individuals without use of the Internet.

 Memory cards are a popular physical medium for transferring files and have become smaller in size as technology has advanced.

 Sneakernet, also called sneaker net, is an informal term for the transfer of electronic information by physically moving media such as magnetic tape, floppy disks, optical discs, USB flash drives or external hard drives between computers, rather than transmitting it over a computer network.
-Sneakernets enable data transfer through physical means and offer a solution in the presence of network connections that lack reliability; however, a consequence of this physical transfer is high latency.

-The term, a tongue-in-cheek play on net(work) as in Internet or Ethernet, refers to walking around in sneakers inside an office as the transport mechanism.
+Sneakernets enable data transfer through physical means and offer a solution in the presence of network connections that lack reliability; however, a consequence of this physical transfer is high latency, due to being literally walked to its destination.
+The term, a tongue-in-cheek play on net(work) as in Internet or Ethernet, refers to walking in sneakers as the transport mechanism.
+Alternative terms may be floppy net, train net, or pigeon net.

 Summary and background

 Compact cassettes were a natural way of transferring data between ZX Spectrum systems in the 1980s and 1990s.

 Sneakernets are in use throughout the computer universe.
 A sneakernet may be used when computer networks are prohibitively expensive for the owner to maintain; in high-security environments where manual inspection (for re-classification of information) is necessary; where information needs to be shared between networks with different levels of security clearance; when data transfer is impractical due to bandwidth limitations; when a particular system is simply incompatible with the local network, unable to be connected, or when two systems are not on the same network at the same time.
 Because sneakernets take advantage of physical media, security measures used for the transfer of sensitive information are respectively physical.

 This form of data transfer is also used for peer-to-peer (or friend-to-friend) file sharing and has grown in popularity in metropolitan areas and college communities.
 The ease of this system has been facilitated by the availability of USB external hard drives, USB flash drives and portable music players.

 The United States Postal Service offers a Media Mail service for compact discs, among other items.
 This provides a viable mode of transport for long distance sneakernet use.
 In fact, when mailing media with sufficiently high data density such as high capacity hard drives, the throughput (data transferred per unit of time) as well as the cost per unit of data transferred may compete favorably with networked methods of data transfer.

 A quantum version of sneakernet was proposed in a paper by Simon Devitt and collaborators in 2016.